-The following table sets out, for each director (other than the director who is a Named Executive Officer), the value of optionbased awards and share-based awards which vested during the year ended December 31, 2022 and the value of non-equity incentive plan compensation earned during the year ended December 31, 2022.
+The following table sets out, for each director (other than the director who is a Named Executive Officer), the value of option-based awards and share-based awards which vested during the year ended December 31, 2024, and the value of non-equity incentive plan compensation earned during the year ended December 31, 2024.

 Name Option-based awards - Value vested during the year (\$) (1) Share-based awards - Value vested during the year (2) (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

-lan Atkinson - -
+Ian Atkinson -

-Chris Bryan - -
+Chris Bryan -

-Johannes H.C. van Hoof - - -
+Johannes H.C. van Hoof -

-Dianne Stoch
+Dianne Stoch -

-(1) The aggregate dollar value that would have been realized if stock options had been exercised on the vesting date.

-(2) The Corporation does not have a share-based compensation plan for its directors.
+- (1) The aggregate dollar value that would have been realized if stock options had been exercised on the vesting date. - (2) The Corporation does not have a share-based compensation plan for its directors.